Chaotic Delone sets: Introduction

 (see Figure \ref{fig:delone}).

-In order to state our result, we need to fix the following terminology: From now on, let $\Sigma = \Gamma\backslash \HH^{2}$ be a compact hyperbolic surface.
-Given a closed disk $D$ on $\Sigma$, a geodesic $\sigma$ on $\Sigma$ is said to have \emph{one-sided tangency with} $\partial D$ if $\sigma$ is tangent to $\partial D$ at every point in $\sigma \cap \partial D$, and we can take an orientation of the normal bundle of $\sigma$ so that the outward vector of $\partial D$ at every tangential is positive.
+In order to state our result, we need to fix the following terminology: From now on, let $\Sigma = \Gamma\backslash \mathbb{H}^{2}$ be a compact hyperbolic surface.
+Given a closed disk $D$ on $\Sigma$, a geodesic $\sigma$ on $\Sigma$ is said to have \emph{one-sided tangency with} $\partial D$ if $\sigma$ is tangent to $\partial D$ at every point in $\sigma \cap \partial D$, and we can take an orientation of the normal bundle of $\sigma$ so that the outward vector of $\partial D$ at every point of tangency is positive (see Figure~\ref{fig:onesided}).
 In Section \ref{sec:cp} we prove the following result.